Explore Indigenous Experiences in Manitoba

 Where can I explore Indigenous culture in Winnipeg?

-Winnipeg is home to rich Indigenous history and culture.
+Winnipeg is home to rich Indigenous heritage and culture.
 The Canadian Museum for Human Rights highlights Indigenous rights and history, while WAG-Qaumajuq showcases Inuit art.
 Visitors can explore Manito Ahbee Festival, a celebration of Indigenous music, dance and arts.
-The Forks features historical tours and storytelling events.
-The Manitoba Museum presents exhibits on Indigenous history, including artifacts of early Indigenous life.
+Turtle Tours offers guided walking and culinary tours at The Forks from the Explore Indigenous space where friendly travel counsellors can help answer questions related to Indigenous experiences in Manitoba.
+The nearby Agowiidiwinan Centre is a place to learn more about Treaties between First Nations and the Crown.
+The Manitoba Museum has exhibits on Indigenous heritage, including artifacts and reconstructions of early Indigenous life.

 Where can I explore Indigenous culture outside of Winnipeg?

-Across Manitoba, you’ll find powerful ways to connect with Indigenous culture and history.
+Across Manitoba, you’ll find a variety of ways to connect with Indigenous culture and history.
 Attend Opaskwayak Indigenous Days near The Pas for community celebration and tradition.
-Take the trip to Churchill and try dog sledding with Wapusk Adventures.
+Take the trip to Churchill and try dog carting with Wapusk Adventures.
 Visit the National Indigenous Residential School Museum of Canada in Long Plain First Nation to learn about the history of residential schools.
 Discover outdoor destinations like Brokenhead Wetland Interpretive Trail, where interpretive signage shares Indigenous teachings.
+Take a guided tour of Bannock Point Petroforms in Whiteshell Provincial Park with Whiteshell Petroforms Authentic Indigenous Tours.
+Join a learning experience or event with Borealis Beading, Turtle Village or Moon Gate Guest House.

 What kind of Indigenous cuisine can I try in Manitoba?

-Indigenous cuisine in Manitoba features ingredients like bannock, bison, wild rice, pickerel and berries—each connected to the land and tradition.
+Indigenous cuisine in Manitoba features ingredients like bannock, bison, wild rice, pickerel and berries – each chosen for their connection to the land and traditions.
 Buffalo Point Resort, in the southeastern corner of the province, is home to Fire and Water Bistro, serving both classic and Indigenous-inspired cuisine.
-In Winnipeg’s West End, Feast Café Bistro serves modern Indigenous comfort food, from bannock pizza to bison stew.
-Find more opportunities to try Indigenous cuisine on our blog.
+In Winnipeg, Feast Café Bistro, Promenade Brasserie, La Brasserie Nonsuch Brewing, Shelly’s Bistro, Bistro on Notre Dame, Sharecuterie and Manoomin, all serve dishes inspired by Indigenous foods and ingredients.

 Where can I learn about Métis history and Louis Riel?

-To explore Métis history and the legacy of Louis Riel—Manitoba’s founding father—start at Riel House National Historic Site in St. Vital, where interpreters share stories of Métis family life.
-Walk through St. Boniface, Winnipeg’s French Quarter, to visit the St. Boniface Cathedral and Riel’s gravesite.
+To explore Métis history and the legacy of Louis Riel – Manitoba’s founder – start at Riel House National Historic Site in St. Vital, where interpreters share stories of Métis family life.
+Walk through St. Boniface, home to Winnipeg’s francophone community, to visit the St. Boniface Cathedral and Riel’s gravesite.
 While the main museum is currently closed, visit the temporary St. Boniface Museum at 219 Provencher Boulevard in Winnipeg to find the Louis Riel exhibit.